 Surface Insect Control

 Occasionally, bothersome pests such as ants, crickets, and spiders interfere with your enjoyment of your outdoor space.
 Other times, pests such as billbugs, two-lined spittle bugs, and armyworms disrupt the appearance of your lawn.
 Surface insecticide applications reduce or eliminate these pests, permit your lawn to heal, and allow you to enjoy being outdoors again.
 Contact us to get started!

 Flea and Tick Control

 Fleas are not only a nuisance to pets and people, but they can also carry diseases.
 Ticks are well-known carriers of dangerous diseases such as lyme disease and are becoming more prevalent in many areas.
 By applying a long-residual application, both fleas and ticks can be reduced or eliminated.
-Applications are made on a 4–6 week cycle, allowing you worry-free use of your outdoors.
+Lawn treatments are made on a 4–6 week cycle, allowing you worry-free use of your outdoors.